the-incluseum/anti-oppressive-spaces/README.md

 ## Get involved

-We see this very much as a work in process, and we're happy to do so openly.
+We see this very much as a work in progress, and we're happy to do so openly.
 We're always open to your suggestions, criticism and feedback.
 There are lots of ways to get involved!